MatSim91/Milestone-Project-2-Memory-Game/README.md

 # User Experience

-This game was created with the main intent to
+This game was created with the main intent to develop quick thinking skills, improve concentration, focus and develop the memory!
+The brain is a powerful machine that always needs fuel and action.
+Keep that brain active by playing memory games!

 -   ## User stories

     -   ### First Time Visitor Goals
         1. As a First Time user, I want to easily understand the main purpose of the site and learn more about the game.
-        2. As a First Time user, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time user, I want to be able to easily navigate throughout the site to understand and play the game.
-        3. As a First Time user, I want to learn exactly how the game works by checking the instructions
+        3. As a First Time user, I want to learn exactly how the game works by checking the instructions.

     -   ### Returning and Frequent Visitor Goals